blocklet/blocklet-site/developer/docs/pages/how-to/component/index.md

 > `blocklet-app-did` can be viewed in the blocklet details page

+### Automatically set access control for component

+When `whoCanAccess` in blocklet.yml is set to non-public access, access to this component will be blocked by the login page by default.

+When developing, you can automatically set the component to public access by setting `blocklet.settings.whoCanAccess="all"` in `.env` to improve development efficiency.

 ## Component Mount Point

 When a blocklet is composed, the blocklet will be mounted under the child path configured in the parent component.